simplerr/UtopianEngine/README.md

 # Utopian Engine

-This project is developed to learn how renderers and game engine works as well as acting as a base for research/experimentation.
+This project is developed to learn how renderers and game engines works as well as acting as a base for research/experimentation.
 The intention is to make my own games using it and also once more mature make it convenient for others to use as well.

 It is written in C++ and uses Vulkan as the rendering API.